ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/networksocket/networkinterface.md

 ### Network status updates

-Application may choose to registed callback for monitoring status changes from network interfaces.
-This is done by using following API.
+An application may choose to register a callback to monitoring status changes from network interfaces.
+The application can do this by using the following API:

 - [Network status](network-status.html): API for monitoring network status changes.

 ### Default network interface

-In Mbed OS, targets that provide network connectivity, provide also default network interface.
-This can be either Ethernet, WiFi, mesh or cellular.
-Using default interface allows applications to be easily ported to different targets and different connectivity options.
+In Mbed OS, targets that provide network connectivity also provide a default network interface.
+This can be Ethernet, Wi-Fi, mesh or cellular.
+Using a default interface allows you to port applications to different targets and connectivity options.

-Following example uses default interface for connecting to network:
+The following example uses a default interface to connect to the network:

 ```
 NetworkInterface *net = NetworkInterface::get_default_instance();